Alexandra Feodorovna (Alix of Hesse): Hemophilia and Rasputin

 In 1912, Alexei suffered a life-threatening haemorrhage in the thigh while the family was at Spała in Poland.
 Alexandra sat for days at his bedside, and she rarely ate or slept.
 She cried helplessly when Alexei begged for death and asked her to bury him in a forest instead of the mausoleum with his Romanov ancestors.
 The doctors expected Alexei to die, and a priest performed his last rites.
-The court officials prepared an official telegram to announce the death of the Tsarevich.
+The court officials prepared an official telegram to announce the death of the tsarevich.
 In desperation, Alexandra sent a telegram to Rasputin, who replied: "God has seen your tears and heard your prayers.
 Do not grieve.
 The Little One will not die.
 Do not allow the doctors to bother him too much."
 To the shock of his doctors, Alexei recovered his health and survived.
 From 1912, Alexandra came to rely increasingly on Rasputin and to believe in his ability to ease Alexei's suffering.
-It looked like this reliance enhanced Rasputin's political power, but it is hard to detach gossips from the truth.
+It looked as if this reliance enhanced Rasputin's political power, but it is hard to detach gossip from the truth.
 His role in the court seriously undermined Romanov rule during the First World War.

-Rasputin was assassinated to end his perceived interference in political matters, on 30 December 1916.
-Amongst the conspirators were the nobleman Prince Felix Yusupov, who was married to Nicholas II's niece, Princess Irina of Russia, and Grand Duke Dmitri Pavlovich, who was once close to Nicholas and Alexandra's family.
+Rasputin was assassinated to end his perceived interference in political matters on 30 December 1916.
+Among the conspirators were the nobleman Prince Felix Yusupov, who was married to Nicholas II's niece, Princess Irina of Russia, and Grand Duke Dmitri Pavlovich, who had once been close to Nicholas and Alexandra's family.